Tuesday, February 5, 2013

 Qualified individuals and small businesses will be able to purchase private health insurance through exchanges.
 Issuers selling health insurance plans through an exchange will have to follow certain rules, such as meeting the private market reform requirements in ACA.
 While the fundamental purpose of the exchanges will be to facilitate the offer and purchase of health insurance, nothing in the law prohibits qualified individuals, qualified employers, and insurance carriers from participating in the health insurance market outside of exchanges.
 Moreover, ACA explicitly states that enrollment in exchanges is voluntary and no individual may be compelled to enroll in exchange coverage.

 Exchanges may be established either by the state itself as a “state exchange” or by the Secretary of Health and Human Services (HHS) as a “federally-facilitated exchange.”
 A federally-facilitated exchange may be operated solely by the federal government, or it may be operated by the federal government in conjunction with the state, as a “partnership” exchange.
 All exchanges are required to carry out many of the same functions and adhere to many of the same standards, although there are important differences between the types of exchanges.
-States will need to declare their intentions to establish their own exchanges by no later than December 14, 2012; states interested in pursuing a partnership exchange must declare their intentions no later than February 15, 2013.
+States had to declare their intentions to establish their own exchange no later than December 14, 2012; to date, 17 states and D.C. have received conditional approval from HHS to operate a state exchange.
+States interested in pursuing a partnership exchange must declare their intentions no later than February 15, 2013.

 ACA and regulations require exchanges to carry out a number of different functions.
 The primary functions relate to determining eligibility and enrolling individuals in appropriate plans, plan management, consumer assistance and accountability, and financial management.
 ACA gives various federal agencies, primarily HHS, responsibilities relating to the general operation of exchanges.
 Federal agencies are generally responsible for promulgating regulations, creating criteria and systems, and awarding grants to states to help them create and implement exchanges.